For many people, financial struggles don’t come from not making enough money. They come from spending too much of it in the wrong places.

 If you invested that in an S&P 500 index fund for 20 years, you’d have over $200,000!

-👉 Take control: Pause before you purchase and redirect that money into wealth-building activities instead.
+Take control: Pause before you purchase.
+Redirect that extra money into wealth-building activities instead.

 Golden Rule: NEVER carry a balance.
 If you don’t pay it off in full, you’re donating free money to the banks.